42hexagons/42hexagons.github.io/_jobs/backend-software-engineer.markdown

 ## Additional information

-The expected workload is of 40 hr/week maximum with a negociable hourly rate.
+The expected workload is of 40 hr/week maximum with a negotiable hourly rate.
 We are looking for a mid-term collaboration starting from August 1st 2021.

 ## Apply